 Day 4 – The Nullarbor & Koonalda Homestead

-We’ll make a stop at Eucla, an old telegraph township now mostly buried beneath sand dunes, then call in for a night’s camping at Koonalda Homestead in the Nullarbor National Park.
-This unique camp site was originally a sheep shearing station and fuel and rest stop for people travelling along the Nullarbor in the 1950s.
-Abandoned in the 1970’s the site became somewhat of a car graveyard with old cars left behind, broken down on the Nullarbor Plain.
+Driving’s the name of the game today (we’ve got 500 kilometres of the world’s longest stretch of straight road to cover).
+Today will certainly give you a sense of the sheer size of this vast and ancient land.
+Make a stop at Eucla, an old telegraph township now mostly buried beneath sand dunes, then call in for a night’s camping at Koonalda Homestead in the Nullarbor National Park.
+This unique campsite was originally a sheep shearing station and fuel and rest stop for people travelling along the Nullarbor in the 1950s.
+Abandoned in the 1970s, the site became somewhat of a car graveyard with old cars left behind, broken down on the Nullarbor Plain.
 A photographers dream!

 Day 5 – Great Australian Bight & Coodlie Park

-This morning you’ll have the opportunity to swim, snorkel and splash about with playful sea lions and dolphins on a 3-hour cruise in the calm and sheltered waters of Baird Bay.
-This outsourced adventure operated by Baird Bay Eco Tours is an optional experience and at only $170 will be one an experience you will treasure forever.
-Those who choose to stay dry will have the morning at their leisure.
+This morning you’ll have the opportunity to swim, snorkel and splash about with playful sea lions and magical dolphins on a 3-hour cruise in the calm and sheltered waters of Baird Bay.
+This tour is operated by Baird Bay Eco Tours and is an optional experience.
+At only $180, it will be a memory you’ll treasure forever.

 Day 7 – Port Lincoln & Mikkira Station

-Day 8 – Port Lincoln to Mt Remarkable
+Day 8 – Port Lincoln to Mt.
+Remarkable

-Day 9 – Mt Remarkable to Adelaide
+Day 9 – Mt.
+Remarkable to Adelaide